orbitmines/archive/projects/social/companies/Symposium on Compositional Structures (SYCO).md

 The relatuonal machine cal ukus

-jUst in case i didnt already wrote it down: the thing said at the community livestream: ignorance of the functor is absolute equaility, actually go through these livestream transcripts for processing
+- Ignorance of the functor is absolute equality

-YEah you make the symmetries an asymmytry by having it described on another level of descripton as how the traversal is done.
+- Yeah you make the symmetries an asymmytry by having it described on another level of descripton as how the traversal is done.
-this is also how you prevent the start of traversal from sliipping terminal first still attached to the rest.

-Structure on the edge, as a way of asking for types, basically pu tstuff as typingfinding on the terminal/initial
+- Structure on the edge, as a way of asking for types, basically pu tstuff as typingfinding on the terminal/initial

 ## Attendees